bmedicke/quantum_cryptography/readme.md

 ---

-To obtain the orinal value of a photon the orientations of Alice and Bob have to match up.
+To obtain the orinal value of a photon (without fail) the orientations of Alice and Bob have to match up.
 Some examples:

-* inputting H into the diagonal beam splitter will return H (match)
+* inputting H into the vertical beam splitter will always return H (match)
-* inputting V into the diagonal beam splitter will return V (match)
+* inputting V into the vertical beam splitter will always return V (match)
-* inputting L or R into the diagonal beam splitter will return a random value (H or V, mismatch)
+* **inputting L or R into the vertical beam splitter will return a random value (H or V, mismatch)**

 ### procedure of events